astampoulis/makam-paper-funpearl/makamcode/01-introduction.md

 ADVISOR.
 Yes.
 Actually, a few years back a friend of mine worked on this new implementation of λProlog just for this purpose -- rapid prototyping of languages.
 It's called Makam.
-It should be able to handle what we have in mind nicely, and we should not need to spend more than a few hours on it!
+It should be able to handle our MetaML-like language nicely, and we should not need to spend more than a few hours on it!

 STUDENT.
 Sounds great!
 Anything I can read up on Makam then?

 ADVISOR.
 Not much, unfortunately...
 But I know the language and its standard library quite well, so let's work on this together; it'll be fun.
-I'll show you how things work along the way!
+I'll tell you all the details along the way too -- I know how you always want to understand things in depth!

 \begin{scenecomment}
 (Our heroes install Makam from